-- RIMYI Certification and Assessment Guidelines: The primary resource for those wishing to teach Iyengar Yoga, this document provides the requirements to assess and teach each level of certification, the syllabi and required reading, and an outline of the assessment process.
+- RIMYI Certification and Assessment Guidelines: This primary source document provides the requirements to assess and teach each level of certification, the syllabi and required reading, and an outline of the assessment process as envisioned by RIMYI.

 - RIMYI FAQs: These FAQs provide additional information that should be read and understood.